 Thurston Conservation District, a non-regulatory agency, strives to conserve and sustain the beneficial use and protection of local natural resources through partnerships with the County’s rural, agricultural, and urban communities, as well as local, state, federal, and tribal agencies.

 Conservation Districts are legal subdivisions of state government that administer programs to conserve natural resources.
 Each District is self-governed by volunteer community stakeholders who establish priorities and set policy.
 Districts exist in practically every county throughout the United States.
 We work collaboratively with landowners to preserve soil health and water quality.

 The Thurston Conservation District promotes voluntary stewardship among private landowners in Thurston County.
 Our services are free to the residents of our County.
 We are committed to finding available resources and coordinating them in a way that they meet the needs of our local community.

-These are public meetings, and we encourage anyone to attend!
-For more information, or to request a board packet, please contact the District office at 360.754.3588 or email@example.com.
+Thurston Conservation District’s Board will hold a Special Meeting on July 31st (1-4pm at the District office) to cover the remainder of July’s regularly scheduled Board meeting agenda.
+These are public meetings and we encourage our citizens to attend!
+For more information or to request a board packet, please contact the District office at 360.754.3588 or firstname.lastname@example.org.

 July 27 BOCC Briefing Announced

 Thurston Conservation District Board & Staff will provide a public briefing to the Board of Thurston County Commissioners on July 27th (9am) at the Thurston County Courthouse.
 Briefing will discuss funding needed to support an agricultural easement proposal.
 For more information, please contact Ashley McBee at 360.754.3588 or email@example.com.